MileHacker Logo

 • Poor lighting: Major highways often lack sidewalks and proper lighting.

-• Unsafe paths: Some remote areas or unlit paths are not safe after dark.
+• Unsafe paths: Some remote areas or unlit routes are not safe after dark.

-• Nighttime caution: Stick to well-lit, populated areas in the evenings.
+• Nighttime caution: Stay on well-lit-lit, populated areas in the evenings.

 Cycling Road Hazards